-- Direct (used for standard video and key inputs, not for external interfaces, as explained in Direct Source Definition on page 127), - Device (used for DDR and VTRs).
+- Direct (used for standard video and key inputs, not for external interfaces), - Device (used for DDR and VTRs).
 These devices can be controlled via Ethernet or serial port using various protocols.
 Each device uses a Device Definition that specifies the control mechanism. - Router (used with an external routing system).
 This type permits the assignment of an external routing system destination to that source.
 Once assigned, different external routing system sources can be routed to that destination with the system.
 It is also possible to associate a router source to a device, to allow machine control of that source whenever it is selected on the Kayenne K-Frame Control Panel.